Getting Started

 Let's list all the projects in the organization owning the API KEY:

-cpcli -k {YOUR_API_KEY} projects
+composable -k {YOUR_API_KEY} projects

-To access a project you must pass the project Id too.
+To access a project you must pass the project ID too.
 Let's list the interactions inside a project:

-cpcli -k {YOUR_API_KEY} -p {PROJECT_ID} interactions
+composable -k {YOUR_API_KEY} -p {PROJECT_ID} interactions

-To simplify using the cli command options which can get quite long, you can create profiles to store common arguments like the api key, the target project or the target server.
+To simplify using the CLI command options which can get quite long, you can create profiles to store common arguments like the API key, the target project or the target server.

 To create a profile run:

-cpcli config add
+composable config add

 and follow the interactive prompts.

 Once you have created a profile you can use it to run commands without having to pass the arguments every time.
 The last created profile will be automatically selected as the defualt profile.
+To switch to another profile use the composable config user {PROFILE_NAME}

 Now the following command:

-cpcli interactions
+composable interactions

 will list the interactions using the current profile api key and target project.

 Let's run an interaction.
-We will use the run command.
+We will use the run

-cpcli run {INTERACTION_ID}
+composable run {INTERACTION_ID}

 This command has plenty of options.
 It is not the scope of this guide to explain them all.